appstract/laravel-blade-directives/README.md

 ### Provider

-Then add the ServiceProvider to your `config/app.php` file:
+In Laravel 5.5 the package will autoregister the service provider.
+In older Versions, you must add the ServiceProvider to your `config/app.php` file:

 ```php
 'providers' => [